-- Transfer the mixture to a clean bowl and pour the olive oil over the mixture.
+- Transfer the mixture to a small bowl and pour the extra-virgin olive oil over the mixture.
 Gently mix to combine.
 Allow the Chimichurri to stand for 15 minutes, time permitting.

 - Serve over your favorite grilled meats and vegetables or use as a marinade!
 Enjoy!

-- If you prepare chimichurri ahead of time, keep stored in an air-tight container in the refrigerator until ready to use.
+- If you prepare chimichurri ahead of time, keep stored in an air-tight container, and refrigerate until ready to use.
 Best if brought to room temperature before serving.